 - If the book was stolen, provide a copy of the police report and fines will be waived.

 - Books which have beed discontinued from our inventory are available for sale except during textbook issue and textbook return.
 Prices range from $0.75 to $5.00.

-- Students may purchase books from our current inventory at a discount of 20% off the Unit Price in eSIS (usually Publisher’s List Price.)
-Purchase of current inventory is restricted to posted book sale periods.
+- Students may purchase books from our current inventory at a discount of 10% off the Replacement Price in Alma (usually Publisher’s List Price.)
+Current inventory sales are restricted to October-December and March-May.